 All staff should have an awareness of safeguarding issues, some of which are listed below.
 Staff should be aware that behaviour-linked issues such as, of drug taking, alcohol abuse, truanting and sexting put children in danger.
-175. All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware that safeguarding issues can manifest themselves via child-on-child abuse.
 This is most likely to include, but may not be limited to, bullying (including cyberbullying), gender-based violence/sexual assaults and sexting.
 Staff should be clear as to the school or college's policy and procedures with regards to peer on peer abuse.
-176. Expert and professional organizations are best placed to provide up-todate guidance and practical support on specific safeguarding issues.
-For example, information for schools and colleges can be found on the TES, MindEd and the NSPCC websites.
-Staff can access guidance as required on the issues listed below via CYPES Keeping Children Safe in Education, pg 46.
+Expert and professional organizations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.